Racial Bias in Jury Selection

 IAI.score(ofs_grid_no_race, X_test, y_test, criterion=:auc)

-We see that AUC falls by more than 14% when we remove race from the model, a very strong indication that the race being black is highly explanatory to being struck, and that we cannot proxy this signal using other features in the dataset.
+We see that AUC falls by around 12% when we remove race from the model, a very strong indication that the race being black is highly explanatory to being struck, and that we cannot proxy this signal using other features in the dataset.

 As a small side note, if the two models had similar performance this would not be sufficient evidence to conclude that race has no impact on the decision, as in that case other variables in the dataset may still be proxying for the race.
 However, in our case the large decrease in performance that we see upon removing race is strong evidence that race has unique predictive power in explaining the outcome that cannot be proxied with other variables.